Self-adjoint and Markovian extensions of infinite quantum graphs

-This paper is concerned with developing extension theory for \emph{quantum graphs}.
-Quantum graphs are Schr\"{o}dinger operators on \emph{metric graphs}, that is combinatorial graphs where edges are considered as intervals with certain lengths.
-Motivated by a vast amount of applications in chemistry and physics, they have become a popular subject in the last decades (we refer to \cite{{bcfk06}, bk13, ekkst08, post} for an overview and further references).
 The most studied quantum graph operator is the \emph{Kirchhoff Laplacian}, which provides the analog of the Laplace--Beltrami operator in the setting of metric graphs.
 Its spectral properties are crucial in connection with the heat equation and the Schr\"odinger equation and any further analysis usually relies on the \emph{self-adjointness of the Laplacian}.
-Whereas on finite metric graphs the Kirchhoff Laplacian is always self-adjoint, the question is more complicated for \emph{graphs with infinitely many edges} since their geometrical structure can be quite complex.
-The search for self-adjointness criteria in this case is an open and -- in our opinion -- rather difficult problem.
-For instance, a uniform lower bound for the edge lengths guarantees self-adjointness (see \cite{bk13, post}), but this commonly used condition is to some extent unsatisfactory (e.g., it is independent of the combinatorial graph structure).
-Another type of criteria, including a Gaffney-type theorem, was obtained recently in \cite{ekmn} (see also \cite{cdvtht, kl12} for related work on discrete Laplacians on graphs).
+Whereas on finite metric graphs the Kirchhoff Laplacian is always self-adjoint, the question is more subtle for \emph{graphs with infinitely many edges}.

+For instance, a uniform lower bound for the edge lengths guarantees self-adjoint\-ness (see~\cite{bk13, post}), but this commonly used condition is independent of the combinatorial graph structure and clearly excludes a number of interesting cases (the so-called \emph{fractal metric graphs}).
+Moreover, most of the results on strongly local Dirichlet forms require completeness of a given metric space w.r.t. the ``intrinsic" metric (cf., e.g.,~\cite{stu94}), which coincides with the natural path (geodesic) metric in the case of metric graphs.
+Geodesic completeness (w.r.t. the natural path metric) guarantees self-adjointness of the (minimal) Kirchhoff Laplacian, however, this result is far from being optimal (see~\cite[\S4]{ekmn} and also Section~\ref{ss:II.04} below).
+The search for self-adjointness criteria for infinite quantum graphs is an open and -- in our opinion -- rather difficult problem.